BedtimeMoneyHabits.com Logo

 Why It Works: More Than Money

-Our approach isn't just about financial IQ — it's about building executive function skills that serve children for life.
+Our approach isn't just about financial IQ.
+It's about building executive function skills, feelings, attitudes, and habits that serve children for life.
 By working through these four steps, children naturally practice:

 You don't need to be a financial expert to give your child a head start.
 You just need to press play.